Frequently Asked Questions

 Insurance companies will not refuse to cover you because you are disabled.
 As with other pre-existing conditions, your insurance company may exclude cover for treatment arising directly from your disability.

 How do I make a claim?

 Apart from emergency admissions to NHS hospitals, all medical treatment has to start with a referral by your GP to an appropriate specialist.
 At this point you should inform your GP that you have Private Medical Insurance.
-You should also then you’re your insurance company to check that you are covered for the treatment that you will receive.
+You should also then contact your insurance company to check that you are covered for the treatment that you will receive.
 In fact, some insurance companies insist that you do this.
 Your specialist will probably need to fill in and sign your claim form.
 Most insurance companies settle the hospital and specialist bills directly, but you should check this out with your Private Medical Insurance consultant before taking up a particular Private Medical Insurance plan.
 Some insurance companies make it a condition of the policy that you must pay all your bills for treatment and then reclaim the costs – this can cause serious cash flow problems.